nativewind/nativewind/website/docs/introduction.md

 - styling based on **parent state** - automacialy style children based upon parent psuedo classes [(docs)](./tailwind/core-concepts/component)
 - **children styles** - create simple layouts based upon parent class

+## Guides

+- [Goals & non-goals of the project](./guides/goals) - Get familiar with the core concepts

 ## In action

 You can use the Babel plugin to instantly start writing code!
 This will also enable your editor's language support and provide features such as autocomplete.